-With regard to clinical development activities, we are currently focused on advancing the Phase 1/2 clinical trial of GDA-201 for the treatment of follicular and diffuse large B-cell lymphomas, and our future research and development expenses will depend on the clinical success of GDA-201.
-If we proceed with the enrollment of patients in the Phase 2 portion of our Phase 1/2 clinical trial of GDA-201, development expenses may continue to be significant and may increase over at least the next several years as we continue to develop GDA-201.
+With regard to clinical development activities, we are currently focused on completing the Phase 1 portion of the Phase 1/2 clinical trial of GDA-201 for the treatment of follicular and diffuse large B-cell lymphomas.
 Government grants received from the IIA are recognized as a reduction of the related research and development expenses.

-We do not believe that it is possible at this time to accurately project total expenses required for us to reach commercialization of our product candidates, other than Omisirge.
-On March 27, 2023, with the objective of extending our financial resources, we announced a workforce reduction plan, pursuant to which we plan to downsize our current workforce by approximately 17% by the end of the second quarter of 2023.
-We have initiated hiring and other expenditures in preparation for the commercialization of Omisirge.
+We do not believe that it is possible at this time to accurately project total expenses required for us to reach commercialization of any product candidate other than Omisirge.
+On March 27, 2023, with the objective of extending our financial resources, we announced a workforce reduction plan, which was completed by the end of the second quarter of 2023.
+We incurred charges of approximately \$ 0.8 million for severance and other employee termination related costs, primarily in the second quarter of 2023.
+We have initiated hiring and other expenditures for the commercialization of Omisirge.

-Commercial expenses

-Commercial expenses consist primarily of personnel costs, including share-based compensation, related to executive and commercial functions, preparation for the commercialization of Omisirge, and external consulting service fees.

-General and administrative expenses
+Selling, general and administrative (SG&A) expenses

-General and administrative expenses consist primarily of personnel costs, including share-based compensation, related to directors, executive, finance, and administrative functions, facility costs and external professional service costs, including legal, accounting and audit services and other consulting fees.

-We incur expenses related to audit, legal, regulatory and tax-related services, director and officer insurance premiums, executive compensation, and other customary costs associated with being a public company subject to the US domestic issuer listing requirements of Nasdaq and the SEC.
+In light of the shift to commercial stage income statement reporting, we have adjusted external reporting to reflect the Company's operating structure which is primarily focused on supporting commercialization of Omisirge.
+As such, we are combining indirect supply chain and quality expenses, commercial expenses, medical affairs expenses, general and administrative expenses, and excess capacity into SG&A expenses.
+Supply chain expenses consist primarily of personnel costs, including share-based compensation, related to indirect supply chain and quality functions, and excess capacity costs which reflect the underutilization of manufacturing related labor and overheads.
+Commercial expenses consist primarily of personnel costs, including share-based compensation, related to executive and commercial functions, the commercialization of Omisirge, and external consulting service fees.
+General and administrative expenses consist primarily of personnel costs, including share-based compensation related to directors, executives, finance, and administrative functions, facility costs and external professional service costs, including legal, accounting and audit services, medical affairs, and other consulting fees.
+We incur expenses related to audit, legal, and tax-related services, director and officer insurance premiums, executive compensation, and other customary costs associated with being a public company subject to the US domestic issuer listing requirements of Nasdaq and the SEC.